 It is recommended to configure the Axis device for HTTPS only (no HTTP access possible).
-While a self-signed certificate is not trusted by design, it is adequate for secure access to the Axis device during initial configuration and when no public key infrastructure (PKI) is available at hand.
+HTTP access is insecure with no encryption at all, HTTPS encrypts the traffic between the client and the Axis device.
+We recommend that you use HTTPS for all administrative tasks on the Axis device.
+While self-signed certificate is not trusted by design, it is adequate for secure access to the Axis device during initial configuration and when no public key infrastructure (PKI) is available at hand.
 If available, the self-signed certificate should be removed and replaced with proper signed client certificates of the PKI-authority of choice.

-Web interface configuration path Advanced > Security > Configuration > Switch > Auth Method Advanced > Security > Configuration > Switch > HTTPS
+''' Advanced > Security > Configuration > Switch > Auth Method Advanced > Security > Configuration > Switch > HTTPS '''